SantoriniDave.com

 8. Book Your Hotel Months in Advance

-9. Book Colosseum & Vatican Tickets Immediately
+9. Book Colosseum and Vatican Tickets Immediately

 11. Wear Your Most Comfortable Shoes

-12. Drink from the “Nasoni” Water Fountains
+12. Drink from the Nasoni Water Fountains

 13. Make Dinner Reservations and Eat Late

-14. Understand Italian Coffee Rules
+14. Learn the Italian Coffee Rules

 15. Cover Up to Enter Churches